KeyWeeUsr/dbml-mode/README.md

 ## How to

-Clone and install manually, then simply `M-x dbml-mode`.
+Install it from [Melpa](https://melpa.org/#/getting-started) or clone and install manually, then simply `M-x dbml-mode`.

 ### Enable for file extensions